TobbeTripitaka/tektonika_LaTeX_class/README.md

-# tektonika_LaTeX_class
+# Tektonika LaTeX class

+---

-Developing a LaTeX class to work for papers prepared for Tektonika.
+A LaTeX class to work on papers prepared for Tektonika, based on the provided template.

+This class has not been approved by the Tektonika editorial team and is under development.